VibhorSaxena/P2-German-Sign-Classificaion/README.md

 It wasn't able to classify the image with 60 Km/hr sign.

+The images I have taken are fairly well standardised and should be reasonably easily to classify.
+The network is being able to classify shapes like bumpy road but is having a hard time differentiating between the numbers.
+The 60 km/hr image is being confused with 50 and 40km/h.
+Although digit recognition is a fairly well solved problem in the context of deep learning, it might not be working well here because the network hasn't specifically bein given data on numbers only.

 Looking at the softmax probability, I saw that 60km/hr was within the top3 predictions for this image.

 ### 8) Visualizing the network